Show Menu

 Centre part of the same handkerchief (Owner: Whitby Museum, SOH596).
 Photo: The IK Foundation, London.Centre part of the same handkerchief (Owner: Whitby Museum, SOH596).
 Photo: The IK Foundation, London.

 One of these – shown in the two illustrations above – is interesting from a local (Whitby) point of view, since ‘Lambert & Waters General Drapers Whitby’ has been printed on a handkerchief commemorating the Diamond Jubilee of Queen Victoria in 1897.
 It measures 49 by 49 cm and consists of tabby woven cotton with a ribbed woven edge.
-The Queen is in the centre surrounded by members of her family and such features of Victorian transport as a railway, steamship and early car, etc. These prints must have been sold at the named drapery – Manchester House, Fishburn Park in Whitby – during the jubilee year of 1897.
+The Queen is in the centre surrounded by members of her family and features of Victorian transport such as a railway, steamship and early car, etc. These prints must have been sold at the named drapery – Manchester House, Fishburn Park in Whitby – during the jubilee year of 1897.

 Close-up depiction of a tray cloth to celebrate the marriage of H.R.H.
 Albert Edward to H.R.H.
 Alexandra in 1863.
 Printed in blue on unbleached cotton, 75×63 cm in size.
 (Owner: Whitby Museum, 2002/39.2).
 Photo: The IK Foundation, London.Close-up depiction of a tray cloth to celebrate the marriage of H.R.H.
 Albert Edward to H.R.H.
 Alexandra in 1863.
 Printed in blue on unbleached cotton, 75×63 cm in size.
 (Owner: Whitby Museum, 2002/39.2).
 Photo: The IK Foundation, London.